Employment laws in the United Kingdom: What employers must know in 2026

 Flexible working

 Employees in the United Kingdom have the legal right to adjust their work time as per their convenience.
+Since April 2024, this is a day-one right, so a new hire can ask from the start.

 Employees can request that the employer change the number of working hours, start date, or finish date of the work, the days they wish to work, and the location.
 They may even request to work from home.
+Such requests must be made reasonably, and employers have to consider them fairly.

-Employees receive Statutory Maternity Pay for 39 weeks.
-Employees receive 90% of the average weekly salary for the first six weeks, and £156.66 or 90% of the average weekly earnings, whichever is lower, for the next 33 weeks.
+• Maternity leave and pay: Employees are entitled to a Statutory Maternity Leave of 52 weeks, and must take at least 2 weeks off after the birth (4 weeks in a factory).
+Statutory Maternity Pay runs for 39 weeks: 90% of average weekly earnings for the first six weeks, then GBP 194.32 or 90% of earnings, whichever is lower, for the next 33 weeks.

-1. Paid holidays: Employees in the United Kingdom who work 5 days a week are legally entitled to receive 5.6 weeks’ paid holiday annually, which is known as statutory leave entitlement.
+• Paid holidays: Employees who work 5 days a week are legally entitled to 5.6 weeks’ paid holiday a year, known as statutory leave entitlement.

-2. Public health insurance: The UK government provides mandatory public health insurance funded through National Insurance contributions made by the employer.
+• Public health insurance: The UK government provides mandatory public health insurance funded through National Insurance contributions made by the employer.

-3. Social Security: The UK government provides social security benefits, including the Pension, SSP, and SMP.
+• Social Security: The UK government provides social security benefits, including the Pension, SSP, and SMP.

 Notice period in the United Kingdom

-Length of EmploymentNotice Period
+Length of employmentNotice period

 Less than 1 month1 week